Luckin Coffee Crashes 76% Thursday: What You Need To Know

 We see in the prospectus an alarming development in the latest quarter.
 Despite the company opening a net 297 new stores, average monthly transacting customers was essentially flat, and average monthly total items sold actually dropped by almost 10% [...]
 If you open 297 new stores - a nearly 15% expansion on the store base - you should see a major uptick in both total customers and sales volume.
 What's going on here?

 Just looking at the prospectus, it was clear that the business was having major problems.
-In fact, if they hadn't IPOed, they might have run out of money.
+In fact, if they hadn't IPO'd, they might have run out of money.
 Access to capital markets was crucial to keep the growth story afloat.
 Around the time of the IPO, it seems, certain company executives turned to fraud to keep the reported revenues number growing even as the business lost traction.
 Those accounting maneuvers, in turn, set the stage for Luckin to raise hundreds of millions of dollars from American investors in the January secondary offering.

 Luckin: Not The "Starbucks Of China"